 - If there is partial marking, be very patient and attempt only as much as you know.
 Don’t guess, it can be fatal since -2 marking is there in multi correct.

-- 3D Geometry, Vector and Integrals are high scoring and primarily calculation-based.
-Practise these chapters diligently to score full marks.
+- 3D Geometry, Vector, and Integrals are high scorings and primarily calculation-based.
+Practice these chapters diligently to score full marks.

-- Stats, Probability and PnC get the least weightage and are arguably the toughest portions.
-You need a good understanding of the concepts and a substantial amount of practise to crack the questions of these chapters.
+- Stats, Probability, and PnC get the least weightage and are arguably the toughest portions.
+You need a good understanding of the concepts and a substantial amount of practice to crack the questions of these chapters.